Yakuza Girl – Blade Shikake no Hanayome: Story

-Set in modern-day Japan on the grounds of Daihon Academy (Daihon Gakuen), the manga follows the protagonist Senguu Fumihiro as he enters the aforementioned academy, to find a wife and thus satisfy the wish of his grandmother (who wanted to see her great grandchildren before passing away).
+Set in modern-day Japan on the grounds of Daihon Academy (Daihon Gakuen), the manga follows the protagonist Senguu Fumihiro as he enters the aforementioned academy, to find a wife and thus satisfy the wish of his grandmother (who wanted to see her great-grandchildren before dying).
 Of course, knowing absolutely nothing of what he sees as a top-level school, Fumihiro is caught completely off guard when he learns that technically every student and teacher of Daihon is in fact wielders of supernatural skills and powers.
 Worst however, is that the students, aggregated in "clans", are allowed to brutally murder each other - even their grades are based upon their enemies' death toll (i.e. the number of students of enemy clans they killed).
 In such an absurd scenario, Fumihiro's aid comes from Akari, the girl to whom he proposed when he saw her for the first time.

 On a side note, one of the most peculiar features of Daihon, is a black, cylindrical tower that sits in what seems to be the center of the school compound, atop of which floats a black, translucent orb containing a World War II-era American B-29 Superfortress heavy bomber.
 As for now, it appears that the plane is way more than scenic display, and Fumihiro's newly acquired powers seems to be connected to the stasis-bound aircraft in more ways than one.
 It is later revealed in the final chapters of the series that the heavy bomber is actually the original Enola Gay, the World War II aircraft that would drop the Little Boy atomic bomb on Hiroshima.
 This event was stopped by the predecessor to Fumihiro's power of 'Cause and Effect', Major Narukawa, who trapped the aircraft in a sphere of frozen time.
 This divergence in the timestream resulted in the world of Yakuza Girl.
 Narukawa has remained inside the cylindrical tower until present day, all the while using his powers to keep the bomber frozen in time.
 Fumihiro, after manifesting his abilities, was chosen to be the successor of this responsibility.